iotaledger/wasp/packages/vm/core/evm/README.md

     wasp-cli chain deploy --chain=mychain --evm-chainid 1234
     ```

-4. Send some iotas from your L1 account to any Ethereum account on L2 (e.g. to cover for gas fees):
+4. Send some base tokens from your L1 account to any Ethereum account on L2 (e.g. to cover for gas fees):

     ```
-    wasp-cli chain deposit 0xa1b2c3d4... iota:1000000
+    wasp-cli chain deposit 0xa1b2c3d4... base:1000000
     ```

 5. Visit the Wasp dashboard (`<URL>/wasp/dashboard` when using `node-docker-setup`), go to `Chains`, then to